Double Yellow Head Amazon Parrotgenus Amazona ochrocephala oratrix & (magna)

 Our babies are handled and given every opportunity to become a very well socialized bird.
 Many babies have many different colorations when young, we have had babies with yellow faces and some with just the crown being yellow when babies.
 When all Yellow heads start to mature the head as well the cheeks start to get yellow until all the crown, head, cheeks and around the eyes have yellow covering, The name Double Yellow Head comes from this coloring.

-I personally love this bird due to the coloring and demeanor.
+I personally love this species due to the coloring and demeanor.
 I just love amazons in general.
-They may not be for everyone, You just has to love them for who and what they are and accept all the attitudes as we many times do with human beings.
+They may not be for everyone, You just has to love them for who and what they are and accept all the attitudes as we many times do with our fellow human beings.